ComputationalRegulatoryGenomicsICL/cageflow/README.md

 9. Building a `BSgenome` package and its installation on the fly for species with no `BSgenome` package on `Bioconductor`.

-10. **[in progress]** `CAGEr` pipeline as a set of modules.
+10. `CAGEr` pipeline as a set of modules.
 Include plotting motifs around TSSs on both strands separately to check if a pyrimidine-purine (initiator-like) motif is present on both strands.
 This lets a user check if TSSs are shifted (are not a pyrimidine-purine pair) and/or initiator motifs are different on the two strands (neither should happen).

 11. `CAGEfightR` (for enhancer calling, with a subsequent filtering by `CAGEr`-generated tag clusters).